-Governors are key people in deciding the future direction of the hospital and work in a similar way to local councillors.
+Governors play a key role in helping the Board of the Foundation Trust decide the future direction of the hospital.
 They act as the eyes and ears of local people, making sure their voice is heard when important decisions about healthcare provision need to be made.
 They also provide feedback as 'critical friends' to challenge and influence the development of policies and plans.